mdjahidhasan009/React-Note/props.md

 A component that tracks the resize event on the browser window.
 But in this case both the `ResizeDetector` and the component which is using it also it will need another state to store the width of the window.

 NOTE: I prefer to use hooks instead of render props.
-Also it was used by programmer before hooks were introduced in React.
+Also, it was used by programmer before hooks were introduced in React.

 * Render props for configuration and flexibility use cases.
 * Before hooks, render props were used to share stateful logic between components

 ```tsx
 const ResizeDetector = ({ onWidthChange }) => {
     const [width, setWidth] = useState();